 If you’re a romance reader, you must have heard of Archer’s Voice by now.
 It’s the emotional story of a boy who grows up isolated from and by a society that gave up on him.

 I’m here for you.Archer’s voice, mia sheridan

-His life begins to change when Bree moves to Pelion, a beautiful lakeside town I fell in love with.
+His life begins to change however when Bree moves to Pelion, a beautiful lakeside town I personally fell in love with.

 She helps him find his voice.
 The courage to thrive and to show himself to the world.
-They share a beautiful friendship and a connection that brought tears to my eyes more than once.
+They share a beautiful friendship and a connection I’m sure you’ll find endearing.

 Perfect for readers looking for:

 #2 The Mountain Between Us by Charles Martin

 Ben Payne, an orthopedic surgeon attending a medical conference, and Ashley Knox, a magazine writer who needs to make it back in time for her wedding.
 Two strangers who, in order to avoid being stranded in a Salt Lake City airport, agree to charter a small plane to get home.

 The plane, however, goes down in a remote wilderness.
 Injured, with limited supplies and resources, and no shelter, Ashley and Ben have to find a way to survive the cold and make their way back to civilization.

 This may appear like a classic survival story, but don’t be fooled!
 It’s much more than that.